 See what goes in my bins for more information.

 Braille on bins

-We can provide blind and partially sighted residents with tactile plaques for their bins.
+We can provide people with visual impairments with tactile plaques for their bins.
 These plaques are attached to bins and boxes so residents can tell the difference.